DSIP-FBK/DSIPTS/README.md

 ```
 m.download_dataset(path='data',id=4656144,rebuild=True)
-m.save()##remember to save after each download in order to update the class for following uses.
+m.save('monash')##remember to save after each download in order to update the class for following uses.
 ```
 In the attribute `m.downloaded` you can see a dictionary with an association ID--> folder.
 Finally, you can get the data from the downloaded files: